Acknowledgments

 The technical and operational information contained in this handbook is the summary of the experience gained by members of the STScI COS Team and by the COS IDT at the University of Colorado in Boulder.

-Current and former members of the STScI COS Team include Alessandra Aloisi, Tom Ake, John Bacinski, George Becker, Azalee Bostroem, Dzhuliya Dashtamirova, John Debes, Gisella de Rosa, Rossy Diaz, Serge Dieterich, Van Dixon, Tom Donaldson, Linda Dressel, Justin Ely, Travis Fischer, Will Fischer, Mees Fix, Andrew Fox, Elaine Frazer, Scott Friedman, Parviz Ghavamian, Paul Goudfrooij, George Hartig, Alec Hirschauer, Svea Hernandez, Phil Hodge, Stephen Holland, Nick Indriolo, Bethan James, Robert Jedrzejewski, Christian Johnson, Mary Beth Kaiser, Nat Kerman, Tony Keyes, Jerry Kriss, Nimisha Kumari, Claus Leitherer, Kevin Lindsay, Sean Lockwood, Chris Long, Matt McMaster, Melissa McGrath, Camellia Magness, Derck Massa, Lauren Miller, Sami Niemi, Cristina Oliveira (lead), Rachel Osten, Steven Penton, Rachel Plesha, Charles Proffitt, Marc Rafelski, Julia Roman-Duval, Kate Rowlands, David Sahnow, Hugues Sana, Ravi Sankrit, Ken Sembach, Brittany Shaw, Ed Smith, David Soderblom, Paule Sonnentrucker, Joanna Taylor, Katya Verner, Nolan Walborn, Alan Welty, Tom Wheeler, James White, Mike Wolfe, Brian York, and Wei Zheng.
+Current and former members of the STScI COS Team include Alessandra Aloisi, Tom Ake, Michael Asfaw, John Bacinski, George Becker, Azalee Bostroem, Dzhuliya Dashtamirova, John Debes, Gisella de Rosa, Rossy Diaz, Serge Dieterich, Van Dixon, Tom Donaldson, Leonardo Dos Santos, Linda Dressel, Justin Ely, Travis Fischer, Will Fischer, Mees Fix, Andrew Fox, Elaine Frazer, David French, Scott Friedman, Parviz Ghavamian, Sierra Gomez, Paul Goudfrooij, George Hartig, Sten Hasselquist, Jaq Hernandez, Svea Hernandez, Alec Hirschauer, Phil Hodge, Stephen Holland, Nick Indriolo, Bethan James, Robert Jedrzejewski, Christian Johnson, Mary Beth Kaiser, Darshan Kakkad, Nat Kerman, Tony Keyes, Jerry Kriss, Nimisha Kumari, Claus Leitherer, Kevin Lindsay, Sean Lockwood, Chris Long, Melissa McGrath, Matt McMaster, Camellia Magness, Derck Massa, Lauren Miller, Sami Niemi, Cristina Oliveira, Rachel Osten, Anna Payne, Steven Penton, Rachel Plesha, Charles Proffitt, Marc Rafelski (lead), Julia Roman-Duval, Kate Rowlands, David Sahnow, Hugues Sana, Ravi Sankrit, Ken Sembach, Brittany Shaw, Ed Smith, David Soderblom, Debopam Som, Paule Sonnentrucker, Joanna Taylor, Katya Verner, Nolan Walborn, Alan Welty, Thomas Wevers, Tom Wheeler, James White, Mike Wolfe, Brian York, and Wei Zheng.
 All of these individuals contributed to this volume, as did Russ Makidon.

-The prime contractor for COS is Ball Aerospace, Boulder, Colorado.
-The XDL detector was built at UC Berkeley by O. Siegmund, J. McPhate, J. Vallerga, and B. Welsh.
+The prime contractor for COS was Ball Aerospace, Boulder, Colorado.
+The XDL detector was built at the University of California Berkeley by O. Siegmund, J. McPhate, J. Vallerga, and B. Welsh.

 -